 Alzheimer's Disease and Dementia

 Dementia is the umbrella term used to characterise a loss of cognitive function.
 Dementia can present as disrupted thinking, memory, reasoning, communication, personality, and cognitive speed.
 Dementia is degenerative in nature, with cognitive abilities decreasing over time either slowly or more quickly depending on the cause of the dementia and the individual.
-Dementia is due to disease or injury in the brain, and it was initially thought to be irreversible in the later stages.
-However recent research, in the field of nutrition, suggests that Dementia can be stopped in its early stages (Primary Degenerative Dementia).

 Common Dementias include Alzheimer’s Disease, Vascular or Multi-infarct Dementia, Lewy Body Dementia and Parkinson’s Disease.
 Dementia can also be caused by infectious diseases such as AIDS, or hereditary diseases such as Huntington's Disease.
 Alcoholism and drug abuse are also risk factors for the development of Dementia.